Classification of Argyres-Douglas theories from M5 branes: More Properties of AD Theories

 In general it is straightforward to compute $R(A)$ using the Coulomb branch spectrum obtained from either the spectral curve or the associated 3-fold singularity.
 Although a closed form expression of $R(A)$ for general $J^{(b)}[k]$ is not available at present, for the special subclass of theories $J^{(b)}[bm]\cong (J,A_{hm-1})$ with $m\in\mZ^+$ which originate from maximal irregular singularities introduced in section~\ref{sect:maximalut}, the problem is vastly simplified.

 Since $J^{(b)}[bm]$ does not depend on the (allowed) choice of $b$ up to marginal deformations, its Coulomb branch spectrum is captured uniformly by a single spectral curve or its corresponding 3-fold cDV singularity for given $J$ and positive integer $m$.
 In particular, following the procedure outlined in the previous section, it is easy to see that the Coulomb branch of $J^{(b)}[bm]$ has dimension $n(mh/2-1)$ among which there are $n-1$ marginal operators\footnote{ The case $A_n^{(b)}[b]$ is an exception, which has $n-2$ marginal operators on the Coulomb branch.} and $mn-1$ relevant operators (see Table~\ref{tab:maxSPEC}).
-Moreover, from the Coulomb branch spectrum one can compute $a$ and $c$ central charges which we record in Table~\ref{tab:maxCC}.
+Moreover, from the Coulomb branch spectrum one can compute from \eqref{strongcouplingac}, the $a$ and $c$ central charges for $J^{(b)}[bm]$ theory with $J$ of rank $n$, \ie c=\frac{n \left(h (h+1) m^2-2 m-2\right)}{12 (m+1)} ,\quad a=\frac{n \left(2 h (h+1) m^2-3 m-3\right)}{24 (m+1)} \fe which satisfies \eqref{aminuscHiggs} with $\dim_\mH{\rm Higgs} =\rank (J)$ in agreement with our expectation.